facebookresearch/MetaCLIP/openclip_README.md

 ### YFCC and other datasets

-In addition to specifying the training data via CSV files as mentioned above, our codebase also supports [webdataset](https://github.com/webdataset/webdataset), which is recommended for larger scale datasets.
+In addition to specifying the training data via CSV files as mentioned above, our codebase also supports [webdataset](https://github.com/webdataset/webdataset), which is recommended for larger-scale datasets.
 The expected format is a series of `.tar` files.
 Each of these `.tar` files should contain two files for each training example, one for the image and one for the corresponding text.
 Both files should have the same name but different extensions.
 For instance, `shard_001.tar` could contain files such as `abc.jpg` and `abc.txt`.
 You can learn more about `webdataset` at [https://github.com/webdataset/webdataset](https://github.com/webdataset/webdataset).
 We use `.tar` files with 1,000 data points each, which we create using [tarp](https://github.com/webdataset/tarp).

 You can download the YFCC dataset from [Multimedia Commons](http://mmcommons.org/).
 Similar to OpenAI, we used a subset of YFCC to reach the aforementioned accuracy numbers.